roshantitus/sql-query-browser-for-elasticsearch/readme.md

-# Sql Query Browser for Elasticsearch
+# Sql Query Browser for Elasticsearch (Under development)

-This project is for testing purposes only.
+**sql-query-browser-for-elasticsearch** is a web based query tool for querying Elasticsearch using standard SQL syntax.

+## Features
+**Browser-Based UI**
+Sql Query Browser is entirely browser-based and securely connects to your data from anywhere in the world—with nothing to install on your system.